Harry’s lawyers to ask ministers for permission to use Leveson documents

 The Duke of Sussex is suing the publisher of the Daily Mail over allegations of unlawful information gathering.

-The Duke of Sussex’s lawyers are planning to ask ministers for permission to use confidential Leveson Inquiry documents in his legal action against the publisher of the Daily Mail.
+The Duke of Sussex’s lawyers are planning to ask ministers for permission to use confidential Leveson Inquiry documents in his legal action against the publisher of the Daily Mail, the High Court has been told.

 Harry, alongside a number of other high-profile people, is suing Associated Newspapers Limited (ANL) over denied allegations of unlawful information gathering.